biocuration2023/biocuration2023.github.io/scripts/booklet.md

 Please wear your name badges at all times to promote networking and to assist staff in identifying you.

-## Internet Access

-TODO mariacristina.aspromonte@unipd.it can you please fill this in

 ## Social Media Policy

 To encourage the open communication of science and biocuration, we would like to support the use of social media at this